Rebuilding and celebrating Radio Sagarmatha in Nepal

 More equality for women in the media

-The media in DRC portrays women as a mother, victim of violence, housewife or model.
+The media in DRC portray women as a mother, victim of violence or housewife.
 This project wants to bring more equality between women and men.

 NetAidKit: first aid for a safe internet

 This small device makes it easier for journalists to safely circumvent online censorship and protect themselves from surveillance.